uiFramer/hugo-theme-nightfall/exampleSite/content/about.md

 +++
-title = "About Me"
+title = "about me"
-description = "I'm a software engineer with extensive experience in software development.
-I specialize in Python, Javascript and PHP." date = "2025-03-25" aliases = ["about-us", "about-hugo", "contact"] author = "Hugo Authors"
+description = "i'm a software engineer with extensive experience in software development. i specialize in python, javascript and php." date = "2025-03-25" aliases = ["about-us", "about-hugo", "contact"] author = "Hugo Authors"
 +++

-# Areas of Expertise
+# areas of expertise
-#### Python
+#### python
-I have developed projects in data analysis, machine learning, and web development.
+i have developed projects in data analysis, machine learning and web development.

-#### Javascript
+#### javascript
-I actively use it for frontend and backend development, with experience in react and node.js.
+i actively use it for frontend and backend development, with experience in react and node.js.

-#### PHP
+#### php
-I have completed various projects using PHP to create dynamic web applications.
+i have completed various projects using php to create dynamic web applications.

-# Experience
+# experience
-I have been involved in many projects, including:
+i have been involved in many projects, including:

-- Web Applications
+- web applications
-- API Development
+- api development
-- Database Management
+- database management

-# Contact
+# contact
-Feel free to reach out to me for more information about my projects and collaboration opportunities.
+feel free to reach out to me for more information about my projects and collaboration opportunities.

-<a href='mailto:devblackcat@yahoo.com'>Send mail</a>
+<a href='mailto:devblackcat@yahoo.com'>send mail</a>